top of page

 How far into the future does a time series contain usable information about its own evolution?

-The Knowable Future is a research programme focused on measuring forecastability, mapping how predictive information changes across forecast horizons, and identifying the limits of prediction in time series.
-Rather than beginning with model improvement, this work begins with a prior question: what structural limits to prediction are imposed by the decay of past-future dependence?
+The Knowable Future measures forecastability, maps how predictive information changes across forecast horizons, and identifies the limits of prediction in time series.
+It begins one step before model selection, with a prior question: how much of the future is actually knowable from the past?

 Why the world is not fully deterministic

 Quantum mechanics rules out local hidden-variable determinism.
-It does not merely say outcomes are hard to predict.
-It says no determinate value exists prior to measurement.
-Bell’s theorem (1964), confirmed by loophole-free experiments in 2015, rules out local hidden-variable theories: no account of underlying local facts can reproduce the observed correlations.
+Bell’s theorem (1964), confirmed by loophole-free experiments in 2015, shows that no account of underlying local facts can reproduce the observed correlations.
 Non-local deterministic interpretations, such as de Broglie-Bohm pilot-wave theory, remain logically possible, but only by allowing instantaneous action across arbitrary distances.
-So what is gone is the comfortable Laplacian picture of a locally deterministic world awaiting a diligent calculator.
-The first self-replicating molecule, the event that separated chemistry from biology, was almost certainly triggered by a quantum fluctuation.
-Everything that has ever lived, every civilisation, traces its existence to a single molecular accident that was not determined by anything prior to it.
+What is gone is the comfortable Laplacian picture of a locally deterministic world awaiting a diligent calculator.

-Deterministic chaos defeats the Demon independently, and more deeply.
+Deterministic chaos defeats the demon independently, and more deeply.
 Even in a perfectly deterministic universe, prediction remains bounded.
-In chaotic systems, tiny initial errors grow exponentially at a rate set by the Lyapunov exponent.
-Any imprecision in the starting state eventually expands across the system’s full dynamic range.
-Atmospheric predictability is therefore limited to roughly two weeks.
-That limit is not mainly quantum.
-It arises because chaotic systems cannot be measured precisely enough to constrain their trajectories indefinitely.
-Quantum mechanics enters only as a guarantee: Heisenberg’s uncertainty principle ensures a perfect initial specification is impossible even in principle.
-Chaos then amplifies the remainder.
+In chaotic systems, tiny initial errors grow exponentially at a rate set by the Lyapunov exponent, and no starting state can be measured precisely enough to constrain a trajectory indefinitely.
+Heisenberg’s uncertainty principle guarantees the imprecision even in principle; chaos then amplifies it.
+Atmospheric predictability, limited to roughly two weeks, is the canonical case.

 That is where physics hands the problem to information theory.
 Shannon’s data processing inequality states that no transformation can recover information that was never present.
 Once mutual information between past and future has decayed, no model can reconstruct it.
 In many systems, the ceiling on predictive performance is set before modelling begins.
 Model capability is not the binding constraint.
 Information content is.